yongmenglee/yongmenglee.github.io/_posts/2020-07-07-deterministic-cont-review-inventory-model.md

 show_edit_on_github: false
 ---

-In this article, we will perform the derivation of several useful formula for EOQ (Economic Order uantity) Model with and without planned shortages.
+In this article, we will perform the derivation of several useful formula for EOQ (Economic Order Quantity) Model with and without planned shortages.

 <!--more-->